 ANALYSIS OF IMPEDIMENTS (AI) TO FAIR HOUSING CHOICEHUD requires that jurisdictions receiving CDBG and HOME program funding take actions to affirmatively further fair housing choices.
 Jurisdictions must report on such activities by completing an AI every three to five years, in alignment with the Con-Plan schedule.
 In general, the AI is a review of the impediments to fair housing choice in both the public and private sectors.
-The City of National City participated in the San Diego Regional Analysis of Impediments to Fair Housing Choice, prepared by Cotton/Bridges/Associates in February of 2005.
+The City of National City participated in the San Diego Regional Analysis of Impediments to Fair Housing Choice, prepared by Veronica Tam and Associates, Inc.

 ANNUAL ACTION PLAN (AAP) The purpose of the AAP is to review and update those assessments presented in the Con-Plan; to inventory resources that will be available during a given program year (fiscal year); and to identify the specific actions that will be taken in that program year to meet the city’s Housing and Community Development needs, and to implement the strategies set forth in the Con-Plan.
 The AAP is submitted to HUD annually, prior to May 15th.